LucaMalavolta/PyORBIT/docs/index.rst

   hyper-parameters, just by using different labels for the abstract class.
-  Alternatively, for your Gaussian process regression you can use "celerite" on your light curve and "george " on your radial velocities, by having them sharing the same hyperparameters.
+  Alternatively, for your Gaussian process regression you can use "celerite" on your light curve and "george " on your radial velocities, by having them sharing the same hyper-parameters.

 ``PyORBIT`` started in 2015 as an exercise to learn Python (2) and because at the time the only publicly available code for the Bayesian analysis of RVs was written in IDL, for which I didn't have a license.
 Since then I've been added new options every time I needed so, and I kept updating the code while improving my Python skills.

 ``PyORBIT`` has been now converted and tested for Python 3, but it should still be back-compatible with Python 2 (at your own risk).

+If you are wondering what ``PyORBIT`` stands for: I am bad at acronym creation so I decided to write it with capitol *ORBIT* just because I liked how it looked.
+Feel free to submit your retrofitting acronym!

 .. toctree::
    :maxdepth: 2